 We demolish arguments and every high-minded thing that is raised up against the knowledge of God, taking every thought captive to obey Christ. —2 Corinthians 10:5

-taking captive – aichmalotizo – to make captive, bring into captivity, metaphorically, to capture one’s mind.
+taking captive – to make captive, bring into captivity, metaphorically, to capture one’s mind.

-When we find our minds divided, distracted and doubting due to fear, we counter this by taking captive our thoughts and centering them on the nature and character of our faithful God.
-When those thoughts surface that tend to make you fearful and doubt God’s character, fix them on Jesus.
+When we find our minds divided, distracted, and doubting due to fear, we counter this by taking captive our thoughts and centering them on the nature and character of our faithful God.
+When those thoughts surface that tends to make you fearful and doubt God’s character, fix them on Jesus.
 Focus on who He is and who you are in Him!
-When our thoughts are fixed on and captivated with Jesus, it changes our perspective and gives us a confident and courageous mind that is characterized by peace, joy, confidence, security, contentment and freedom.
+When our thoughts are fixed on and captivated with Jesus, it changes our perspective and gives us a confident and courageous mind that is characterized by peace, joy, confidence, security, contentment, and freedom.